Royal Economic Society

-The Royal Economic Society (RES) is a professional association that promotes the study of economic science in academia, government service, banking, industry, and public affairs.
-Originally established in 1890 as the British Economic Association, it was incorporated by royal charter on December 2, 1902.
+The Royal Economic Society (RES) is a professional association and learned society that promotes the study of economics.
+Originally established in 1890 as the British Economic Association, it was incorporated by royal charter on 2 December 1902.
 The Society is a charity registered with the U.K. Charity Commission under charity number 231508.
+Its patron is Charles III.

+Governance and management

-The Society is led by a Trustee Board that is responsible for developing and executing the Society's policies and activities.
-The Society's current president is Prof Nicholas Crafts.
-In addition, the RES supports a number of committees, including the Women’s Committee, the Conference of Heads of University Departments of Economics (CHUDE) and the Standards of Conduct Committee.
+The Society is led by a Trustee Board that is responsible for developing and executing the Society's policies and activities, with day-to-day responsibility for the running of the Society delegated to the Chief Executive, Leighton Chipperfield.
+The Society's current president is Prof Imran Rasul.

-The RES has two peer-reviewed publications: The Economic Journal, first published in 1891, and The Econometrics Journal, first published in 1998.
-Both journals are available online through the RES website.
-The Society's other activities include an annual conference, providing grants and training, a regular member newsletter, and conducting various outreach activities, including an annual public lecture and an essay competition for young economists.

-In 2017, the Society created a centralised office in Westminster, London, and appointed its first Chief Executive, Leighton Chipperfield.
-In 2019, the Society launched a new strategy with a greater focus on promoting the discipline and improving diversity.
-The RES subsequently announced the launch of Discover Economics, a campaign geared to changing perceptions of economics among young people and attracting students from under-represented groups.
+Strategy

+Following a member consultation, in late 2023 the RES launched its 2024-2028 strategy with a focus on four strategic priorities: